mapr-demos/mapr-fuse-client-db-streams/README.md

 }
 ```

-* When you create a topic one partition will be created by default
+When you create a topic one partition will be created by default and it appears as a file inside the topic directory.
 ```bash
 $ sudo ll your_folder/films/comedy
 total 0
 -r-------- 1 mapr mapr 0 Jul 11 12:13 0
 ```

-*After this, you can read the partition.
+At this point, you can read or write to the partition using standard file operations.
+If a program is writing messages to the stream, we might see this:

 ```bash
 $ sudo cat your_folder/films/comedy/0